project-ocre/ocre-runtime/README.md

 [![slack](https://img.shields.io/badge/slack-ocre-brightgreen.svg?logo=slack)](https://lfedge.slack.com/archives/C07F190CC3X)
 [![Stars](https://img.shields.io/github/stars/project-ocre/ocre-runtime?style=social)](Stars)

+Powered by WebAssembly, the Ocre runtime is available in both Zephyr and Linux variants and supports OCI-like application containers in a footprint up to 2000x lighter than traditional container runtimes like Docker.

+With Ocre, developers can run the exact same application container binaries written in choice of programming language on both the Linux and Zephyr-based runtime versions spanning CPU and MCU-based devices.

-Ocre is a container runtime for constrained devices.
-It leverages [WebAssembly](https://www.webassembly.org) and [Zephyr](https://www.zephyrproject.org/) to support OCI-type application containers in a footprint up to 2,000 times smaller than traditional Linux-based container runtimes.
-Our mission is to modernize the embedded applications by making it as easy to develop and securely deploy apps on constrained edge devices as it is in the cloud.
+Our mission is to make it as easy to develop and securely deploy apps for the billions of embedded devices in the physical world as it is in the cloud.

 ---